 Is creatine safe for long-term use?

 Yes.
-Creatine monohydrate has the most comprehensive safety record of any sports supplement — over 500 peer-reviewed studies with no evidence of harm in healthy individuals at 3–5 g/day for up to 5 years.
+Creatine monohydrate has the most comprehensive safety record of any sports supplement — hundreds of peer-reviewed studies with no evidence of harm in healthy individuals at 3–5 g/day.
 Individuals with pre-existing kidney conditions should consult a physician; for healthy adults, the International Society of Sports Nutrition classifies it as safe for long-term use.

 Will creatine make me feel bloated on trail?